Scripts are gathered into these loosely defined yet easily navigable Categories:

 - A-categorical scripts.

-- Scripts that can be used by iTunes in conjunction with other applications, such as browsers, sundry audio software, databases, and so on.
+- Scripts that can be used in conjunction with other applications, such as browsers, sundry audio software, databases, and so on.

 - Old and In The Way scripts, either out of date or obsolete.
-For hardcore scripters, an archive-of-record.
-Not much use in modern iTunes.
+Of interest to scripters or developers, an archive-of-record.

 - Missing Menu Commands